-100 grams person of Spätzle (see “How to Make Spätzle” tutorial)
+100 grams per person of Spätzle (see “How to Make Spätzle” tutorial)

 2 onions, peeled and thinly sliced